-The Binchotan(備長炭) is named after a charcoal maker in Tanabe, Wakayama prefecture,BicchuyaChozaemon (備中屋長左衛門) who started to selling this type of charcoal (Tan or炭) in late 17th Century.
-Wakayama prefecture was called Kishu before the Meiji restoration in 1868 so the binchotan produced in the area is called Kishu Binchotan to differentiate from other binchotan varieties.
-Originally Binchotan was only from Wakayama, but some charcoal makers have moved to other areas in Japan like Tosa and even further to Miyazaki (Hyuga) seeking a specific type of wood called Ubame Kashi or Ubame Oak (ウバメ樫).
+Binchotan(備長炭) is named after a charcoal maker in Tanabe, Wakayama prefecture, Bicchuya Chozaemon (備中屋長左衛門), who started selling this type of charcoal (Tan or 炭) in late 17th Century.
+Wakayama prefecture was called Kishu before the Meiji restoration in 1868, so the Binchotan produced in the area is called Kishu Binchotan to differentiate it from other Binchotan varieties.
+Originally Binchotan was only from Wakayama, but some charcoal makers have moved to other areas of Japan, such as Tosa and even further to Miyazaki (Hyuga), seeking a specific type of wood called Ubame Kashi or Ubame Oak (ウバメ樫).

 Ubame oak is harder, with a tighter grain than regular oak trees, and is preferred by Binchotan makers.
 All of the various Binchotan makers are located in areas with similar terrain and lattitudes, as Ubame oak usually grows in hilly and hard-to-reach areas, which makes harvesting this type of wood more challenging than regular oak.

 Ubame can be written in several different kanji, usually either 姥目 (elderly woman’s eye) or 馬目 (horse's eye).
 These are in reference to the buds of the trees that look like wrinkly eyes.